Franca Pilla: Biography

-During a tour of Naples, in the south of Italy, she was quoted as saying that the Italians in the south were better and more intelligent.
-She was known for her openness, giving the pope advice when they met.
-She encouraged people to read and to ignore the TV.
+During a tour of Naples, in the south of Italy, she was quoted as saying that the Italians in the South were kinder and more intelligent.
+She was known for her openness, giving the pope advice when they met and encouraging people to read and to ignore the TV.

-Pilla and Ciampi were married until his death on 16 September 2016.
-She turned 100 on 18 December 2020.
-She is now the oldest living former first lady in the world and also the oldest-living spouse of a president of Italy.
+Pilla turned 100 on 18 December 2020.
+As of 2026, at the age of 105, she is the oldest living former first lady in the world, following the death of Catherine M'ba, widow of Léon M'ba of Gabon, in November 2025.